ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 Once the manager has synchronized most of the nodes, it moves on to the next stage - reliably stores its epoch number and becomes a leader.
 This is done in three steps:
-1. First, the manager sends own epoch number to the synchronized nodes as an `pre_epoch` value.
+1. First, the manager sends its epoch number to the synchronized nodes as an `pre_epoch` value.
 2. After the `pre_epoch` is saved on the majority of nodes, it sends to them the same data, but now as an `epoch` value.
-4. After the `epoch` is saved on the majority of nodes, the manager becomes the leader.
+3. After the `epoch` is saved on the majority of nodes, the manager becomes the leader.

 But how does the manager know which epoch it belongs to?
 The manager's epoch